Major: History; Minor: French and Francophone Studies

 Outside of extracurricular involvement, she is keeping busy with her Kelley History Honors Thesis, which has allowed her to use her French minor.
 The thesis analyzes a series of Paris protests from 1904 that occurred in response to a high school debate between a teacher and student over the history of Joan of Arc.

 "I am fascinated by how national history can be manipulated to create certain ideas about citizenship," she explained.
 "I also like studying an historical event with implications still relevant to thinking about politics today."

 Gustafson combined the Kelley History Grant with one of her Belk summer stipends to spend last summer conducting research in Paris.
 The summer before, she used the Belk stipend to attend the Tuck Business School Summer Bridge Program, a month-long business immersion program that concludes with a competitive stock valuation project.

 She said, "As I looked towards picking a career path, I felt that it was important for me to get a firm grounding in different areas of business.
-And what I learned in the program turned out to be integral to an internship that I took for the remainder of the summer as a tax data analysis at a think-tank."
+And what I learned in the program turned out to be integral to an internship that I took for the remainder of the summer as a tax data analyst at a think-tank."